-15. What you must keep confidential
+14. What you must keep confidential

-- 15.1 Each Party must: - (a) keep all Confidential Information it receives confidential and secure; - (b) not disclose, use or exploit the disclosing Party's Confidential Information without the disclosing Party's prior written consent, except for the purposes anticipated under the Contract; - (c) immediately notify the disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information. - 15.2 In spite of clause 15.1, a Party may disclose Confidential Information which it receives from the disclosing Party in any of the following instances: - (a) where disclosure is required by applicable Law or by a court with the relevant jurisdiction if the recipient Party notifies the disclosing Party of the full circumstances, the affected Confidential Information and extent of the disclosure: - (b) if the recipient Party already had the information without obligation of confidentiality before it was disclosed by the disclosing Party; - (c) if the information was given to it by a third party without obligation of confidentiality; - (d) if the information was in the public domain at the time of the disclosure; - (e) if the information was independently developed without access to the disclosing Party's Confidential Information;
+- 14.1 Each Party must: - (a) keep all Confidential Information it receives confidential and secure; - (b) not disclose, use or exploit the disclosing Party's Confidential Information without the disclosing Party's prior written consent, except for the purposes anticipated under the Contract; - (c) immediately notify the disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information. - 14.2 In spite of clause 14.1, a Party may disclose Confidential Information which it receives from the disclosing Party in any of the following instances: - (a) where disclosure is required by applicable law or by a court with the relevant jurisdiction if the recipient Party notifies the disclosing Party of the full circumstances, the affected Confidential Information and extent of the disclosure; - (b) if the recipient Party already had the information without obligation of confidentiality before it was disclosed by the disclosing Party; - (c) if the information was given to it by a third party without obligation of confidentiality; - (d) if the information was in the public domain at the time of the disclosure; - (e) if the information was independently developed without access to the disclosing Party's Confidential Information; - (f) to its auditors or for the purposes of regulatory requirements; - (g) on a confidential basis, to its professional advisers on a need-to-know basis; - (h) to the Serious Fraud Office where the recipient Party has reasonable grounds to believe that the disclosing Party is involved in activity that may be a criminal offence under the Bribery Act 2010. - 14.3 The Supplier may disclose Confidential Information on a confidential basis to Supplier Staff on a need-to-know basis to allow the Supplier to meet its obligations under the Contract. - 14.4 The Buyer may disclose Confidential Information in any of the following cases: - (a) on a confidential basis to the employees, agents, consultants and contractors of the Buyer;

-- (f) to its auditors or for the purposes of regulatory requirements; - (g) on a confidential basis, to its professional advisers on a need-to-know basis; - (h) to the Serious Fraud Office where the recipient Party has reasonable grounds to believe that the disclosing Party is involved in activity that may be a criminal offence under the Bribery Act 2010. - 15.3 The Supplier may disclose Confidential Information on a confidential basis to Supplier Staff on a need-to-know basis to allow the Supplier to meet its obligations under the Contract.
-The Supplier Staff must enter into a direct confidentiality agreement with the Buyer at its request. - 15.4 The Buyer may disclose Confidential Information in any of the following cases: - (a) on a confidential basis to the employees, agents, consultants and contractors of the Buyer; - (b) on a confidential basis to any other Central Government Body, any successor body to a Central Government Body or any company that the Buyer transfers or proposes to transfer all or any part of its business to; - (c) if the Buyer (acting reasonably) considers disclosure necessary or appropriate to carry out its public functions; - (d) where requested by Parliament; - (e) under clauses 5.7 and 16. - 15.5 For the purposes of clauses 15.2 to 15.4 references to disclosure on a confidential basis means disclosure under a confidentiality agreement or arrangement including terms as strict as those required in clause 15. - 15.6 Information which is exempt from disclosure by clause 16 is not Confidential Information. - 15.7 The Supplier must not make any press announcement or publicise the Contract or any part of it in any way, without the prior written consent of the Buyer and must take all reasonable steps to ensure that Supplier Staff do not either.
+- (b) on a confidential basis to any other Central Government Body, any successor body to a Central Government Body or any company that the Buyer transfers or proposes to transfer all or any part of its business to; - (c) if the Buyer (acting reasonably) considers disclosure necessary or appropriate to carry out its public functions; - (d) where requested by Parliament; - (e) under clauses 5.7 and 15. - 14.5 For the purposes of clauses 14.2 to 14.4 references to disclosure on a confidential basis means disclosure under a confidentiality agreement or arrangement including terms as strict as those required in clause 14. - 14.6 Information which is exempt from disclosure by clause 15 is not Confidential Information. - 14.7 The Supplier must not make any press announcement or publicise the Contract or any part of it in any way, without the prior written consent of the Buyer and must take all reasonable steps to ensure that Supplier Staff do not either.

-16. When you can share information
+15. When you can share information

-- 16.1 The Supplier must tell the Buyer within 48 hours if it receives a Request For Information. - 16.2 Within the required timescales the Supplier must give the Buyer full co-operation and information needed so the Buyer can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 16.3 The Buyer may talk to the Supplier to help it decide whether to publish information under clause 16.
+- 15.1 The Supplier must tell the Buyer within 48 hours if it receives a Request For Information. - 15.2 Within the required timescales the Supplier must give the Buyer full co-operation and information needed so the Buyer can: - (a) comply with any Freedom of Information Act (FOIA) request; - (b) comply with any Environmental Information Regulations (EIR) request. - 15.3 The Buyer may talk to the Supplier to help it decide whether to publish information under clause 15.
 However, the extent, content and format of the disclosure is the Buyer's decision, which does not need to be reasonable.

-17. Invalid parts of the contract
+16. Invalid parts of the contract